rothnic/anaconda-notebook/README.md

 * (required) `-p 8888:8888` Publishes the container᾿s port or a range of ports to the docker host.
 If not used, the notebook container will not receive requests its port
 * `-i` Keeps STDIN open
 * `-t` Allocates a terminal, otherwise with just `-i` you get plain text output and can't `ctrl-c` to stop the run command
+* `-v <host directory>:<guest directory>` Mounts a host directory into the container.
+Use this to utilize your own local directory of ipython notebooks

 Note: This run command could be modified for your purposes, see [docker run](https://docs.docker.com/reference/run/).
 For example, using `-d` will run the image detached, so that a terminal does not have to stay open.